jacenko/MVNO-Redesign-Proposal/README.md

 For a personal research project, I picked the website of a wireless carrier brand and researched some ground-up improvements that could be made.

-The two main goals were simplifying the Home page and merging all Plan pages into a single one-page flow.
+The two main goals were simplifying the Home page and merging all Plan pages into a simple one-page flow.

 > **Some Technologies used:**